gurinina/RNA-seq-analysis/lessons/04-DGE_DESeq2_analysis.md

  1.5646728  0.9351760  1.2016082  1.1205912  0.6534987  1.1224020  0.9625632  0.7477715
 ```

-These numbers should be identical to those we generated initially when we had run the function `estimateSizeFactors(dds)`.
 Take a look at the total number of reads for each sample:

 ```r
 ## Total number of raw counts per sample